Table of Contents

 - DNA has the nucleobase thymine; RNA contains uracil.
 Both have similar base-pairing properties.

 Types of RNA

 Messenger RNA (mRNA)

 Messenger RNA (mRNA) is transcribed from a DNA template.
-Coding information to the sites of the ribosomes is carried through mRNA.
-In mRNA, the genetic information is encoded in the sequence of nucleotides, which is arranged into codons that consist of three bases each.
-A specific amino acid is encoded by each one of the codons, except the stop codons, which are responsible for terminating the process of protein synthesis.
+Coding information to the ribosomes’ sites is carried through mRNA.
+In mRNA, genetic information is encoded in the nucleotide sequence, which is arranged into codons that consist of three bases each.
+A specific amino acid is encoded by each codon, except the stop codons, which are responsible for terminating the protein synthesis process.
 Two other types of RNA are required in this process, which are ribosomal RNA (rRNA) and transfer RNA (tRNA).

 Ribosomal RNA (rRNA)

 Ribosomal RNA (rRNA) is the RNA component of the ribosome.
-The mechanism for decoding mRNA into amino acids is provided by ribosomal RNA, it also interacts with tRNAs during translation and provides peptidyl transferase activity.
+It provides the mechanism for decoding mRNA into amino acids.
+It also interacts with tRNAs during translation and provides peptidyl transferase activity.
 The necessary amino acids that correspond to the appropriate mRNA codon are brought by the tRNAs.

 Transfer RNA (tRNA)

 Transfer RNA (tRNA) functions in the transfer of specific active amino acids, during translation, to a growing polypeptide chain at the ribosomal site of protein synthesis.
 Transfer RNA contains the anticodon, which is a three-base region and can base pair to the corresponding three base codon regions on mRNA.
 Only one type of amino acid can be attached to each type of tRNA molecule.
 However, the same amino acid may be carried by tRNA molecules bearing different anticodons because multiple codons that specify the same amino acid are found in the genetic code.